How to Setup Jenkins Build Agents on Kubernetes Pods

 Also, I am considering two scenarios here.

-1. Jenkins master running inside the Kubernetes cluster.
+1. Jenkins controller running inside the Kubernetes cluster.

-2. Jenkins master running outside the Kubernetes cluster.
+2. Jenkins controller running outside the Kubernetes cluster.

 We will look at both scenarios and their configurations.